stafyniaksacha/documentation-V2/src/api/2/controller-auth/credentials-exists/index.md

 {{{since "1.0.0"}}}

-Check that the current authenticated user has credentials for the specified authentication `strategy`.
+Check that the current authenticated user has credentials for the specified authentication strategy.

----

-## Arguments

-* `jwt` / HTTP `Authorization` header: valid authentication token
-* `strategy`: name of the authentication strategy to be tested

 ---